Sid009hey/wallspace/README.md

-# wall-e
+# Wall E ✨
-A wallpaper sorter and organizer written in Python.
+✅ A wallpaper sorter and organizer written in Python.
+✅ Lightweight Script
+✅ Easy to Use
+# Instructions ✨
+✅ Paste wallpapers into the wallpaper directory after cloning repository ✅ Preferrably save them in lowercase letters
+✅ Save the wallpapers as something related to it's content so that you remember it while searching
+# Development ✨
+✅ You are free to use this code as you see fit in your projects ✅ Credit is not necessary but some credit is always nice :)
+✅ Thank You For Using **Wall E**